seguntola/playerbet-app/README.md

 4. Push to branch: `git push origin feature/amazing-feature`
 5. Submit a pull request

-## Security Considerations

-- Input validation on all endpoints
-- JWT tokens for authentication
-- Age verification (21+ requirement)
-- Rate limiting recommended for production

-## Known Issues/Limitations

-1. **Demo Authentication**: Simplified JWT implementation
-2. **Mock Data**: Sports data is hardcoded for demo
-3. **Production Security**: Password hashing needs enhancement for production

-## License
+## 📝 License

-This project is licensed under the MIT License.
+This project is part of the PlayerBet platform and follows the main project's MIT license.

 ---

-For detailed setup instructions, see individual README files in each directory.
+For more information about the complete PlayerBet platform, see the main project README.